Meat-loving Thais turn vegetarian for festival

-BANGKOK, Oct 22 (Reuters) - Thailand is not an easy country in which to be vegetarian.
-But once a year the country’s avid meat eaters lay down their spicy meat stir-fries in favour of vegetables and meat substitutes.
+BANGKOK (Reuters) - Thailand is not an easy country in which to be vegetarian.
+But once a year the country’s avid meat eaters lay down their spicy meat stir-fries in favor of vegetables and meat substitutes.

 During the annual ten-day “Tesagin Kin Pak” vegetarian festival, yellow flags representing Buddhism and good moral conduct flutter in the wind above entire neighborhoods, while tiny mobile street carts with a lone yellow flag advertise vegetarian-friendly food.